AndrewBlackwell/AndrewBlackwell/README.md

-# Hey, I'm Andrew. 🦥
+# Hey, I'm Andrew 🦥
-A Computer Science and Mathematics Student at Appalachian State University.\
+Computer Science and Mathematics Student at Appalachian State University.\
-Building cool stuff in my free time

 Feel free to reach out at blackwellaf[at]appstate[dot]edu.